JoseScap/aws-labs-solution-architect/01-IAM-LABS/README.md

 ### 1. **Full S3 Access Within Account Only** *(Identity-Based Policy)*

-Create a policy that allows a **specific user** complete access to all S3 buckets within the account, but not to buckets from other accounts.
+Create a policy that allows a **specific user** complete access to all S3 buckets.

 #### ✅ Checklist:
-- [ ] Research IAM policy structure for S3 access
+- [x] Research IAM policy structure for S3 access
-- [ ] Identify correct resource ARN pattern for account-level access
-- [ ] Implement policy that restricts access to current account only
+- [x] Implement policy that restricts access.
-- [ ] Test the policy implementation
+- [x] Test the policy implementation
-- [ ] Verify cross-account access is properly denied

 ---